j0hnruss0/Route-Cipher-Translator/README.md

 of those key words will be put in the encoded message for additionaly secrecy.
 Conversely, when decoding a message, words swapped with coded words will be converted back to the intended word in the original message

+## TBA:
+    - Additional, more complicated dummy and code-swapped words